aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/working-with-hyperlinks/_index.md

 ﻿---
-title: Working with Hyperlinks and HTML in C#
+title: Working with Hyperlinks in C#
 second_title: Aspose.Words for .NET
-articleTitle: Working with Hyperlinks and HTML
+articleTitle: Working with Hyperlinks
-linktitle: Working with Hyperlinks and HTML
+linktitle: Working with Hyperlinks
-description: "How to insert hyperlink or HTML document into your document using Aspose.Word for .NET in C#."
+description: "How to insert hyperlink into your document using Aspose.Word for .NET in C#."
 type: docs
 weight: 50
-url: /net/working-with-hyperlinks-and-html/
+url: /net/working-with-hyperlinks/
 ---

 ## Inserting a Hyperlink